State Law

 (b) Evidence that the network plan:

-(1) Contracts with at least 35 percent of the essential community providers in the service area of the network plan that are available to participate in the provider network of the network plan;
+(I) Essential community providers in the service area of the network plan that are available to participate in the provider network of the network plan.

 (4) Offers contracts in good faith to at least one essential community provider in each category of essential community provider in the following table, in each county in the service area of the network plan, where an essential community provider in that category is available and provides medical or dental services that are covered by the network plan: